 Caligo atreus

-The *Caligo atreus*, a member of the Nymphalidae family and the Morphinae subfamily, is one of the fascinating representatives of the "owl butterflies".
-Its name comes from the large ocelli adorning the underside of its hindwings, evoking the piercing eyes of a bird of prey.
-This remarkable mimicry allows it to deceive its predators by simulating the presence of an owl, a defense strategy as effective as it is spectacular.
+The owlet moth (Caligo atreus) is one of the most fascinating members of the "owl moth" family.
+Its name comes from the large eyespots adorning the underside of its hindwings, resembling the sharp eyes of a bird of prey.
+This remarkable mimicry allows it to deceive predators by simulating the presence of an owl, a defense strategy as effective as it is spectacular.

-Presented in an entomological box, it is enhanced by a black frame on a white background, highlighting the fineness of its patterns.
-Each specimen is carefully identified by a calligraphic label, mentioning its Latin name and origin.
-A brass plate engraved with the name Deyrolle certifies the authenticity of this piece.
+Presented in an entomological box, it is enhanced by a black frame on a white background, highlighting the delicacy of its patterns.
+Each specimen is carefully identified by a calligraphed label, mentioning its Latin name and origin.